DearPharmacist: Nutritional Deficiencies Can Cause Cardiac Arrhythmias

 Patients with heart disease on drugs intended to increase the contractile strength of their heart are also good candidates for D-ribose.
 These drugs, known as inotropic agents, make the heart beat harder.
 This places considerable strain on the heart’s ability to supply enough energy to support the extra metabolic stress.
 Long-term treatment with these agents drains the energy reserve, essentially running the heart out of energy.
 Patients with heart failure, chronic coronary artery disease, or cardiomyopathy should take D-ribose to offset the energy-draining effects of inotropic drugs such as digoxin.
 Research shows that supplementation reduces the energy drain without any negative impact on the activity of the drug.
 People who are weak, or constantly fatigued or short of breath could benefit, and naturally, this includes those with congestive heart failure.
 I buy the Jarrow brand, it’s a powder so I can gauge my dose better, and use it in smoothies.
 It tastes great.
 The dosage for this is 1 – 3 scoops per day.

 Fish Oils- There are books on the subject!
 This is a no-brainer, helps reduce inflammatory compounds in the body, reduce triglycerides and regulate production of cholesterol.
 Essential fatty acids are not produced in the human body and they help to maintain healthy cell membrane function (meaning they let good nutrients into the cell and takes out waste), promote nervous system health, improve immunity and support hormonal function.
 Thankfully, nowadays most health experts (physicians) are fine with people who decide to take essential fatty acids such as fish oils.
 Dosage varies widely, from 500 mg – 5,000 mg daily, in divided doses and with food of course.
-I’ve been taking plant-based oils, Dr. Ohhira’s Essential Living Oils [6] and enjoying the effects of this brand with more supple skin, perfect cholesterol ratios and awesome monthly cycles.
+I’ve been taking plant-based oils, Dr. Ohhira’s Essential Living Oils [6] and enjoying the effects of this brand.
 The oils are cold-pressed and the makers use plants and seeds that are non-GMO (not genetically modified).
 It is a combination of sunflower, avocado, rice bran, flax, green tea oil, olive, perilla and borage oil; it makes the perfect vegan alternative to fish oils.

 There are various tests available today, among the best, the Cardio/ION by Metametrix [7] and the NutrEval by Genova Diagnostics.
 [8] There is no excuse for a doctor to NOT order these tests for you, since they are returned with a complete interpretation and the labs are staffed with scientists and physicians to help your doctor learn and recommend specific nutrients for you.
 FYI, it costs your doctor nothing to order these tests and your insurance may even cover a portion.
 For more on that, refer to their respective websites above.